rleber/bun/doc/file_format/file_format.md

     - Bits 30-35: Report code
   - For segment markers 2 or 3:
     - Bits 26-35: Segment number (zero origin)
-- The line descriptor word is followed by the character data for the line:
+- The record descriptor word is followed by the data for the record.
+For ASCII (media code 6) records, that data is encoded as follows:
   - The number of words of character data is specified in the length field of the line descriptor word
   - Characters are packed 4 to a word, one per 9-bit byte.
 No more than 7 bits/character are used.
-  - No CR or LF characters are included; they are assumed
+  - No CR or LF characters are included; they are assumed at the end of each line.
   - The end of the line may be padded with bytes containing 0177.
 These should be ignored.
+(Technically, you should actually use the final_bytes field, though)
   - Some control characters may be found, e.g. backspace, tab
-- The first line always appears to be a descriptor plus 20 words of 000s.
+- In ASCII files, the first line always appears to be a descriptor plus 20 words of 000s.
 It is ignored.
 - End of file markers are optional, but do apply if found.
 (See above.)

 Occasionally, these files can get messed up.
 In particular, a line descriptor may be missing, or